Prog-up/SATellite/README.md

 ./SATellite -h
 Usage : ./SATellite [-h] [-v] [-d] [-a ALGO] [-H HEUR] FILE

-Display the satisfiability the input formula, and if it is, print a model of it.
+Determinate whether the input formula is satisfiable, and if it is, display a model of it.

 Positional arguments :
     FILE                         Path to a cnf formula encoded in DIMACS format